svioletg/py-squaremap-combiner/README.md

 #### `-fs, --force-size <WIDTH [HEIGHT]>`

 Centers the assembled map inside an image of this size.
 Can be used
-    to make images a consistent size if you\'re using them for a timelapse, for example.
+    to make images a consistent size if you're using them for a timelapse, for example.
 Only specifying one integer for this argument will use the same value for both width and height.